GameMaestroYT/CleanerApp/README.txt

+To install the installer, required files, python installers and the app itself, go to releases and download the latest (or oldest) zip, every update is solely a bug fix and that's it, or ideas added by the people in the Discussions channels.

-To install the installer, required files, python installers (I do NOT own the permissions to that, and my license does NOT apply to those exes, that belongs to Python Software Foundation (PSF))
+(I do NOT own the permissions to python, and my license does NOT apply to the Python Installers, that belongs to Python Software Foundation (PSF))